hslatman/fibago/README.md

 * Improve configuration for the HTTP cache: move it to the actual Cache (wrapper) implementation
 * Add functionality for clearing the cache for responses that are not requested?
 This likely involves globbing the cache directory and moving out specific files.
 * Add functionality for excluding certain URLs or cache keys from being invalidated, or have a different invalidation time?
 For example for the Static() and Devices(), which are larger files that should probably be handled a little bit different.
+* Option for disabling a request from going through the cache
 * Add request/response metrics?
 * Add set of errors to return
 * Make the client implementation use a local instance of the Fingerbank data (see Static() function and description on [fingerbank/perl-client](https://github.com/fingerbank/perl-client/blob/master/client-development-guidelines.md))